Graphic Design Application Process

 In a one-page typed essay, answer the following...

-- The program is set up as if you are a Graphic or Web Designer working for an agency.
+- The program is set up as if you are a Graphic Designer working for an agency.
 It is project driven and you are required to meet deadlines.
 What are your thoughts about this?

 - What are your future goals?